Nethermind Joins Arbitrum

 As Arbitrum scales, so too do the demands on the infrastructure which powers it.
 Having more apps, more users, and more chains isn’t just about going at faster speeds, though that is very important.
 It is, as we have noted in our scaling vision, also about building infrastructure that is flexible, sustainable, able to continuously evolve with Ethereum, and that brings Arbitrum Everywhere.

-Today, alongside Nitro (which is based on go-ethereum or Geth), two new client teams, Erigon and Nethermind, will officially start development to support the Arbitrum ecosystem.
-These new client types will each have their own strengths and benefits.
+Today, alongside the Nitro execution client (which is based on go-ethereum or Geth), another client team, Nethermind, will officially start development to support the Arbitrum ecosystem.
+The Nethermind client team brings their own unique strengths and benefits, giving node operators more choices.
 After all, it’s about finding the best ways to scale Arbitrum everywhere.

 What are Execution Clients?